aadm/darktable-notes/README.md

 * In almost all cases you want to use the input slider and leave the output slider alone.

+## VIGNETTING AND OTHER EFFECTS

+Vignetting according to @mica from [discuss.pixls.us](https://discuss.pixls.us/t/what-do-you-have-in-your-fav-list-and-why/12485/2):

+* _vignette_, parametric mask on L channel with value=15%.

 ## MISC EFFECTS FROM CLAES